santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 ![](docs/Images/Pasted%20image%2020231029071011.png)
 - A really interesting response.
 It says "Indie Cindy (2014) was indeed a Pixies album released after my cut-off date in January 2022", which is pretty hilarious.
-- It mentions Beneath the Eyrie in the explanation, despite me not mentioning it in the follow up response.
+- It mentions *Beneath the Eyrie* in the explanation, despite me not mentioning it in the follow up response.
-- Doggerel is left out
+- *Doggerel* (2022) is left out and was clearly accounted for when mentioning that it was possible for more albums to be released aft
 ### Question 4 (10 marks)

 ```